Pseudo-Corp/SynergismOfficial/README.md

-# Synergism - the game
+# Luluism - the game

 ## Contributing
 Before running any of these commands, run `npm install` to install all dependencies.